stephpaterson/todo_list_hw/README.md

-## A To Do list created with React
+# A To Do list created with React

+A basic app to create a to do list that shows the priorities of each task.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).